ming-chen-6/mobi-to-txt-converter/README.md

 This is a Python script to convert all mobi files in current directory to txt files.

 Tested with python 3.10
+Encoding is set to utf-8.
+Error may occur when converting files with different encodings.

 **Dependencies**
 ```